 Market, Art & Playground Day

 Whether it’s your first or fifteenth time on the island, a trip to Bainbridge wouldn’t be complete without spending time downtown.
 Even with coronavirus, this shopping district offers plenty of things for families to do.
-Start the day browsing the Farmer’s Market, held Saturdays, from 10 a.m.-1 p.m. in the Winslow Town Square parking lot.
-You'll find fewer vendors and plenty of space with masks required here.
+Start the day browsing the Farmer’s Market, held Saturdays, from 10 a.m.-2 p.m. in the Winslow Town Square parking lot.
 Then it’s off to the Scrappy Art Lab to get those kid-creative juices flowing.
 Spend time making art in the lab, or take an art jar or grab bag home to enjoy later.
+Psst... they also have a kid drop-off program on Saturdays.

 Where to Eat

 When you're staying downtown, finding good eats is easy.
 Start the day with a baked good from Couquette, the cute cart parked in front of the Winslow Mall or Blackbird Bakery.
 Thuy’s is where it’s at for lunch, especially if pho or bahn mi is what you’re craving.
 Order takeout and then grab a seat under the umbrella tables just outside to enjoy your food.
 Follow it up with a scoop from Mora Iced Creamery.
 This local fave should not be missed, even on a chilly day.
-For dinner, you can’t go wrong with the new offerings from Hitchcock Deli.
-Preorder a Sacka-Burger for pick up any night of the week, or drop by to grab BBQ out front on Fridays and Saturdays.
+For dinner, you can’t go wrong with the new offerings from Cafe Hitchcock.

 Pleasant Paddle & Waterfront Day